 HONORS

 HON 401, 402 Honors Thesis

-3, 3 Semester Hours

 The Honors thesis will be a substantial research paper or it will be a creative project determined by the student, the thesis director, and the Honors Program Director.
 The student will choose his or her own subject, approach a teacher who will direct it, and submit a proposal to the Honors Program Director for approval.
 The thesis will be complete at least three weeks before graduation and the director and the Honors Program Committee must approve it.
-The student will give the Committee and the general college community a brief (15-minute) defense of the project.
+The student will give the Committee and the general college community a brief (20-30 minutes) defense of the project.

 HUMANITIES

 HUM 101 Introduction to the Humanities

-3 Semester Hours

 An introduction to the nature of the fine arts: art, music, architecture, or literature.

 HUM 102 American Humanities

-3 Semester Hours

 An introduction to American culture through the study of selected experiences.
 The student will study materials from literature, philosophy, religion, the fine arts, the popular arts, politics, and economics as they relate to topics such as individualism, religion, nationalism, the city, technology, minority groups, and war.

 HUM 195 Special Topics

+A study of selected topics.

+3 Semester Hours

+3 Semester Hours

+3 Semester Hours

+1-3 Semester Hours

 1-6 Semester Hours

-A study of selected topics.
+3, 3 Semester Hours

+3 Semester Hours

+3 Semester Hours

-HUM 203 Mythology 3 Semester Hours Greek and Roman myths and their survival in modern literature, art, and music.
-HUM 303 Integrated Arts in Classroom Teaching 3 Semester Hours Prerequisite: Admission to Teacher Education Program or instructor's permission This course addresses North Carolina State mandated licensure competencies for the arts in elementary education.
+HUM 203 Mythology

+Greek and Roman myths and their survival in modern literature, art, and music.

+HUM 303 Integrated Arts in Classroom Teaching

+Prerequisite: Admission to Teacher Education Program or instructor's permission

+This course addresses North Carolina State mandated licensure competencies for the arts in elementary education.
 Students will be introduced to the three discipline areas that include Visual Arts, Music, and Theatre/Expressive Movement.
 Students will be directed to learn the integrative possibilities of these disciplines for interdisciplinary classroom instruction.
 Laboratory practicum, homework, and research will be required.

 HUM 495 Special Topics

-1-6 Semester Hours

 A study of selected topics.